 - DBA 880

-You must complete each course with a grade of B or better to advance to the next course.
+- You must complete each course with a grade of A or B to advance to the next course.
 The grade of C is not available for these courses.

 About the Dissertation